ninjaxx391209-crypto/vibe-oncall/FAQ.md

 Yes.
 Vibe OnCall includes alert routing, escalation policies, on-call scheduling, and incident ownership as part of the platform.

 ## Does Vibe OnCall cover the full incident lifecycle?
-[2:50 PM]Yes.
+Yes.
 Vibe OnCall is designed to support the incident lifecycle end to end, from paging and on-call through triage, investigation, coordination, incident documentation, and resolution support.

 ## What does Vibe OnCall do during an incident?